Your Brand’s Guide to Circular Design in 2025

 Reducing climate change

-Reducing climate change and our impact on the environment is one of the most compelling reasons to adopt a circular economy.
-The UK passed its Climate Change Act in 2008, but 13 years on, the country may not be able to reach its proposed climate goals for 2035, according to the Climate Change Committee.
+Slowing climate change and our impact on the environment is one of the most compelling reasons to adopt a circular economy.
+The UK passed its Climate Change Act in 2008.
+But, 17 years on, the country is off track for its 2035 climate goals, according to the Climate Change Committee.

-Although rapid progress has been made in the switch from powering the country with fossil fuels to renewable energy, the Ellen MacArthur Foundation state that utilising solar and wind farms will only solve 55% of the climate problem.
-With 13 years in the bank and a potential 45% of the climate problem still left unsolved, a more radical approach, like remodelling the economy and the optimisation of materials, may be overdue.
+Although rapid progress has been made in the switch from powering the country with fossil fuels to renewable energy, the Ellen MacArthur Foundation states that utilising solar and wind farms will only solve 55% of the climate problem.
+With 13 years in the bank and a potential 45% of the climate problem still left unsolved, a more radical approach, like remodelling the economy and the optimisation of materials, will play a key role in the effort to repair the damage done by our current practices.

-This is because the materials used will be kept in use for longer, if not indefinitely, reducing the amount of end-of-life material that goes to landfill, from which the majority of emissions in the UK waste management sector come from.
+This is because the materials used will be kept in use for longer, if not indefinitely, reducing the amount of end-of-life material that goes to landfill, from which the majority of emissions in the UK waste management sector come.

 This climate-change-fighting methodology can be implemented right at the beginning of the design process.
 New business models can accommodate the use of smart materials that are built for a circular, end goal: the remanufacturing of waste into useable products or raw materials that can be safely returned to the earth.